Mold

 Get An Inspection

-The first step in the water damage restoration process is an inspection.
-This will help experts to determine exactly how extensive the problem is and where water damage is present, as some types of mold and water damage can be difficult to spot.
-The more you know about your problem, the more you’ll be able to help the water damage restoration experts by giving them detailed information.
-Our staff will use moisture meters and other tools to ensure that we spot every bit of water damage.
+The first step in the Water Damage Restoration process is an inspection.
+This helps experts determine exactly how extensive the problem is and where water damage is present—some types of mold and water damage can be difficult to spot without professional tools.

 Remove Any Water

 Next, any water that’s already in the house will need to be removed.
-If the leak or flooding has been severe this may require the use of water pumps or industrial wet-dry vacuums.
+If the leak or flooding has been severe, this may require the use of water pumps or industrial wet-dry vacuums.
 Once the water has been extracted, professionals will take steps to prevent any further damage.

-If any carpets or furniture has gotten wet, they may need to be removed as moisture inside these materials can result in mold growth.
+If any carpets or furniture have gotten wet, they may need to be removed as moisture inside these materials can result in mold growth.
 Additionally, any walls, floors, or ceilings that have been structurally damaged will need to be removed.

 Then comes the drying process, otherwise known as the dry out.
 This critical step requires the use of fans and dehumidifiers to properly dry out any affected areas, preventing further mold growth.